Caution: Some people may find parts of this content confronting or distressing.

 The information included here places an emphasis on data, and as such, can appear to depersonalise the pain and loss behind the statistics.
 The AIHW acknowledges the individuals, families and communities affected by suicide each year in Australia.

 Aboriginal and Torres Strait Islander readers are advised that information relating to Indigenous suicide and self-harm is included.

 The AIHW supports the use of the Mindframe guidelines on responsible, accurate and safe suicide and self-harm reporting.
 Please consider these guidelines when reporting on statistics on the monitoring of suicide and self-harm.

-Suicide & self-harm monitoring brings together key statistical data on suicide and self-harm from multiple national sources that will be updated regularly as new data become available.
+Suicide and Self-harm Monitoring brings together key statistical data on suicide and self-harm from multiple national sources that will be updated regularly as new data become available.
 Here, you can examine the data through interactive visualisations and read information on the demographics, trends, methods and risk factors of suicide and self-harm in Australia.

-This website represents only one part of a comprehensive program of work on suicide and self-harm in Australia by the AIHW (for more information see About the National Suicide and Self-harm Monitoring Project).
+This website represents only one part of a comprehensive program of work on suicide and self-harm in Australia by the AIHW (for more information visit About the Suicide and Self-harm Monitoring System).

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.

 The browser you are using to browse this website is outdated and some features may not display properly or be accessible to you.
 Please use a more recent browser for the best user experience.